An exactly solvable asymmetric simple inclusion process: Phase diagram

 \section{Phase diagram}

-We analyze the two-dimensional phase diagram of the \asip{} in terms of the parameters $t$ and $\rf$ in the limit where both $L$ and $n$ go to infinity.
+We analyze the two-dimensional phase diagram of the \asip{} in terms of the parameters $t$ and $\rf$ { which will be fixed constants, in the limit where both $L$ and $n$ are going to infinity}.
 Although there are no phase transitions, we show that there are crossovers and the steady state looks very different in different regions of the phase diagram.

 We understand the most probable configurations by examining the polynomial structure of the steady state weights \eqref{wt_eta1} and identifying the dominant terms in various asymptotic limits.
 We first establish key properties of the polynomial weights.
 Define the \emph{degree} (resp. \emph{order}) of a polynomial $p$ to be the largest (resp. smallest) exponent for variable $x$ with nonzero coefficient, denoted $\deg_x(p)$ (resp. $\ord_x(p)$).
 One can easily show